LogicCutPro Product · Adobe Premiere Pro Extension

 Internet Requirement Required — license verified periodically

-Deactivations Included 1× self-service
+Deactivations Included 1× self-service per 72 hours

 One license activates on one machine only.
 Once a key is in use on a computer, it cannot be activated elsewhere without first deactivating it from the current machine.
 The Deactivate button is located in the bottom-right corner of the panel.